argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

     This feature is considered beta feature in upstream Argo CD as of now.
 Some of the implementation details may change over the course of time until it is promoted to a stable status.

 ## Using application-namespaces

-In order to enable this feature, the Argo CD administrator must reconfigure the argocd-server and argocd-application-controller workloads to add the --application-namespaces parameter to the container's startup command.
+In order to enable this feature, specify the namespaces where Argo CD should manage applications in the ArgoCD YAML with `spec.sourceNamespaces`.

-The `--application-namespaces` parameter takes a comma-separated list of namespaces where Applications are to be allowed in.
-Each entry of the list supports shell-style wildcards such as `*`, so for example the entry `app-team-*` would match `app-team-one` and `app-team-two`.
-To enable all namespaces on the cluster where Argo CD is running on, you can just `*`, i.e. `--application-namespaces=*`.

-You can set the namespaces for argocd-server and argocd-controller in the ArgoCD yaml by setting `spec.sourceNamespaces`.
 This field also supports wildcards, allowing for flexible and dynamic namespace configurations.
 For example:

-## Granting Permissions to a Specific Namespace
+## Enable application creation in a specific namespace
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ArgoCD